Polka Theatre Safeguarding Children Policy

 This policy should be read alongside our policies and procedures on:

-3. Responding to disclosures and concerns about a child or young person both off and on site
+5. Responding to disclosures and concerns both off and on site

 8. Photographic permission and social media